HL7/fhir-medmorph/input/pagecontent/spec.md

 #### Pre-reading
 Before reading this formal specification, implementers should first familiarize themselves with two other key portions of the specification:

-* The [Use Cases & Overview](usecases.html) page provides context for what this formal specification is trying to accomplish and will give a sense of both the business context and general process flow enabled by the formal specification below.
+* The [Use Cases & Overview](usecases.html) page provides both the business context and general process flow enabled by the formal specification.

-* The [Technical Background](background.html) page provides information about the underlying specifications and indicates what portions of them should be read and understood to have necessary foundation to understand the constraints and usage guidance described here.
+* The [Technical Background](background.html) page provides information about the underlying specifications and indicates what portions of each should be reviewed to have the necessary foundation to understand the constraints and usage guidance described here.

 #### Conventions